application-research/estuary-docusaurus/docs/Quickstart/What is Estuary.md

 # Quickstart Guide

 We're excited to have you try out Estuary!
-Estuary is an open source software that allows easy sending of public data to the Filecoin network that can be retrieved from anywhere.

-### Why does Estuary Exist?

-The [Application Research Group (ARG)](https://arg.protocol.ai) helped make [Filecoin](https://filecoin.io) and the [ARG](https://arg.protocol.ai) wanted to provide an end-to-end example of how to use IPFS, Filecoin, and other technologies together.
+Estuary is a reliable way to upload public data onto [Filecoin](https://filecoin.io) and pin it to [IPFS](https://ipfs.io/).

+For more information on what Estuary is, visit our [home page](https://estuary.tech).
+If you are a developer looking to use Estuary, continue through this quickstart guide.

-Read our [FAQ](../Learn/faq) for more frequently asked questions and criticism.
+Visit our [FAQ](/docs/learn/faq) for more frequently asked questions.